 - 1.1 Governance is about running things properly and ensuring that councils are doing the right things, in the right way, for the right people, in a timely, inclusive, open, honest and accountable manner.
-It is the foundation for the delivery of good quality and improved services that meet the local community's needs. - 1.2 Forest Heath District Council and St Edmundsbury Borough Council are responsible for conducting their business properly, and ensuring that public money is safeguarded and properly accounted for as well as being used economically, efficiently and effectively. - 1.3 The councils: - have put in place proper governance of affairs; - facilitate the effective exercise of their functions; - · manage risk effectively; and - secure continuous improvement of their functions. - 1.4 The councils have each approved and adopted a Code of Corporate Governance which is consistent with the principles of the CIPFA / SOLACE Framework Delivering Good Governance in Local Government.
-A copy of the Code is available electronically (via the councils' website).
+It is the foundation for the delivery of good quality and improved services that meet local communities' needs. - 1.2 Forest Heath District Council and St Edmundsbury Borough Council are responsible for conducting their business properly, and ensuring that public money is safeguarded and properly accounted for as well as being used economically, efficiently and effectively. - 1.3 It is the view of the councils that they: - have put in place proper governance of affairs; - facilitate the effective exercise of their functions; - manage risk effectively; and - secure continuous improvement of their functions. - 1.4 The councils have each approved and adopted a Code of Corporate Governance which is consistent with the principles of the CIPFA / SOLACE Framework Delivering Good Governance in Local Government.
+A copy of the Code is available on the councils' website.